 A: We are telling the story and we are letting our customers know about our process and our mission — that we use sustainable, ethical and traceable materials.
 We want to know their origins, their history, and the effect they have had on issues related to their extraction and the conservation of communities around the world.
 This has always been a priority for us.
 Beyond generating a new line of jewelry, with a distinctive aesthetic and an innovative concept, we feel an important commitment regarding the source of these materials.
 Responsibly sourcing gold is the future.
 The transparency in each step will be the DNA of brands.

-Q: What do you think consumers and your colleagues in the jewelry industry can and should do about the problem?
+Q: What do you think consumers and your colleagues in the jewellery industry can and should do about the problem?

 A: Teach, educate, and work together to create ways to change the course.
 It takes a village to spread the message and we all must come together as a community in order to achieve our goals.

-Q: What drew you and Taliana to work on this responsible jewelry collection?
+Q: What drew you and Taliana to work on this responsible jewellery collection?

 A: It was important for me to let Taliana know the work I’ve been doing for Pure Earth over the years, especially now that one of their main focus is Colombia.
 Taliana’s philanthropic work with her Fundación and my motivation to raise awareness about pollution and the harm it causes to children drew us to support this mission to the best of our abilities.